 The cookie dough comes together with easy ingredients like butter, flour, sugar, 1 egg, and not much else.
 Make sure you use proper room temperature butter and that it’s not melted in the slightest.
 You should be able to lightly press your finger into the stick of butter and easily make an indent without your finger sliding anywhere.

 The cookie dough will be thick, slightly sticky, and a little crumbly.
 Very important: This sugar cookie dough requires 1-2 hours of chilling.
 Once the sugar cookie dough is prepared, divide it in half, shape into balls, then roll each to about 1/4 inch thickness before chilling.

 - Keeps the butter cold to help prevent spreading.

 - Gives the gluten in the flour a chance to rest.

-As you notice, I chill the cookie dough AFTER rolling it out.
+As you notice, I chill the cookie dough in the refrigerator AFTER rolling it out.
+This is my handy trick and I highly recommend you do the same.
 This method is much easier than chilling the cookie dough as a whole and then trying to roll out a cold chunk of dough.
-That never seems to work in my favor.
+That never seems to work in our favors!

 - 3/4 cup (150g) granulated sugar